Attendance Allowance (ESA)

-If you live in a care home and it is paid for by the local Council / Government then you will not be eligible for attendance allowance.
-However, you may be eligible if you pay for the care home yourself and meet the criteria previously stated.
+If you live in a care home and it is paid for by the local Council / Government, then you will not be eligible for attendance allowance.
+However, you may qualify if you pay for the care home yourself and meet the previously stated criteria.

 Attendance Allowance - Assessment.

 Unlike most of the other benefits, you may apply for an assessment is only required if it is unclear how your disability or illness affects you.

 If an assessment is required, you will receive a letter advising where you must go.
 A healthcare professional would need to examine you.